Radio drama: Thailand

 A low power radio station "M.C.O.K.
 Radio 2" (formally Pira FM) introduces a new programming block called M.C.O.K.
 Television – aims to replace the regular evening music programmes.
-The programming block is composed of British radio dramas and an Audio-Described version of British TV programmes such as Doctor Who, EastEnders and Horrible Histories.
+The programming block is composed of British radio dramas and an audio-described version of British TV programmes such as Doctor Who, EastEnders and Horrible Histories.

 Since 1 November 2021, Radio dramas were scrapped and replaced with more (Audio-Described) programmes – All At Sea, Dad's Army, Mrs. Brown's Boys and The Outlaw.
 The radio station broadcasts on 87.2 MHz every evening / late night.
 Due to the nature of low-power VHF propagation, the coverage is very limited, the radio station can be heard only in Lat Luang (Bangkok / Samut Prakan area).

 It is the first radio station in Thailand to broadcast both English radio / TV programmes on FM.

+Mainland China

+Before 2010, radio dramas on mainland China were usually performed by organisations associated with the Chinese Communist Party, such as the Central Radio Drama Troupe (中央广播剧团), which was founded in 1954.
+Their content was also deeply related to the historical events of the corresponding period and they largely served as propaganda.
+10,000 Pieces of Clipboards (一万块夹板), produced by the China National Radio in 1950 to commemorate the Great Strike of 7 February (二七大罢工), is considered to be the first radio drama after the CCP established the regime in mainland China.
+Similar radio dramas include The North Korean Zoya - Kim Yu Ji (朝鲜丹娘——金玉姬) and Thanks to Stalin (感谢斯大林).

+With the development of the Internet and the spread of Japanese ACG culture, ACG fans on mainland China began to independently produce radio dramas at around 2010.
+These radio dramas are usually not broadcast on radio stations, but uploaded to online audio platforms like MissEvan.